LihaoWang1991/Lihaowang1991.github.io/_posts/2019-01-13-Machine-Learning-on-Azure.md

 # Loading the data (signs)
 X_train_orig, Y_train_orig, X_test_orig, Y_test_orig, classes = load_dataset()

-# Normalization and conversion to one hot
+# Normalization and one hot conversion
 X_train = X_train_orig/255.
 X_test = X_test_orig/255.
 Y_train = convert_to_one_hot(Y_train_orig, 6).T
 Y_test = convert_to_one_hot(Y_test_orig, 6).T
 ```

 The package cnn_utils contains the functions such as load data and one hot conversion.
-The file cnn_utils.py must be included in the sample folder as this notebook.

 #### Upload data to the cloud
 Now we will make the data accessible remotely by uploading that data from local machine into Azure.
 Then it can be accessed for remote training.
 The datastore is a convenient construct associated with our workspace for us to upload or download data.
 We can also interact with it from your remote compute targets.
 It's backed by an Azure Blob storage account.